Puddi1/Expo-Website/README.md

 1. Little broken: header change from small to big view and viceversa ?? even worth it? even possible?
 1. deploy test

+1. Dynamicity [progetto]
+1. carouselle images
+1. effect projects images bar scrolling
-1. sometimes header hasn't h-full on not sm
+1. sometimes header hasn't h-full on not sm / true??
 1. little bug on mobile view when scrolling over brands (has to do w/ lamp opacity light layer)

 ## create-svelte